reown-com/appkit/README.md

     - key: the secret key (required)
     - network: choose initial network name (optional)

-You can disable the injected provider or WalletConnect by adding the following keys:
+You can disable the injected provider by adding the following keys:

 - disableInjectedProvider: true (optional)
-- disableWalletConnect: true (optional)

 ## Collaboration